+Our best tip is to visit your dentist now and to have any major work done before you leave for Denmark.
+What is free in e.g. Germany might be very expensive in Denmark.

 Dentists are private practitioners.
-Adults over the age of 18 must find their own private dentist.
-Until now all under the age of 18, have been recieving free dental care and in future, young people between the ages of 18 and 21 will also be offered free dental care.
-It has been passed as part of the Finance Act, which was enacted in December 2021.
-The details are not in plave yet though.
+Adults over the age of 21 must find their own private dentist.

 Dental care in Denmark comes at a subsidised rate and the amount paid by the state will be automatically deducted from your bill.

 Ask your fellow students for a good dependable dentist and remember to ask about the price as well.
 Most dentists have websites where you can see their rates.
+An example is https://tandbro.dk/en/pricelist/

-For physiotherapy, psychological help and specialist doctors, you can get a referral from your GP.
+For physiotherapy, psychological help and specialist doctors, you can get a referral from your general practitioner (GP).
 This will lower the cost, if your GP agrees to give the referral, so it is advisable to take this route.